 While the traditional Cantarito recipe is a fan favorite, don’t be afraid to experiment.
 Serve up your favorite margarita or even the classic tequila Paloma in the iconic cup.
-You can even skinny up the Cantarito with a recipe like this one from Skinny Girl.
+Or skip the Cantarito mug all together like Jessica from Boundless Bliss did.
+After all, it’s what’s inside that counts.
 No matter what you serve in it, we guarantee that what you serve it in will be the biggest hit of the night.

 More Drinks to Mix

 For more recipe ideas, check out our cocktail page.
 We have a tasty tequila drink for every style of cup on your shelf.